khulnasoft-lab/design.khulnasoft.com/doc/component-examples.md

 2. In the new directory, create `.vue` files for all of your examples.
 Examples are basic Vue Single File Components.
 By convention, those files should be named like `<component_name>.<example_id>.example.vue`, for example `broadcast_message.basic.example.vue`.

-> **Notes:**
-> * You do not need to explicitly import/register GitLab UI components in examples as they are
+   * You don't need to explicitly import/register GitLab UI components in examples as they are globally available.
-> globally available.
-> * Examples' templates are visible in the **Vue Component** tab.
-Keep in mind that, while you can
-> use `<script>` tags in your examples, their content will not be visible in the source panel.
-Thus,
-> try to rely on the `<template>` as much as possible to make examples more relevant.
+   * Example templates are visible in the **Vue Component** tab.
+Keep in mind that, while you can use `<script>` tags in your examples, their content will not be visible in the source panel.
+Thus, try to rely on the `<template>` as much as possible to make examples more relevant.

 3. Create an `index.js` file in the new directory.
 This is where you'll register all of your examples to make them available in the docs.
-Here's how this file should look like:
+Here's how this file should look:

 ```javascript
 // Import all of your examples at the top